Is normally an official action to either change the internal economic policies to correct a payment imbalance or the official currency rate.

 An order to buy or sell a foreign currency against another at a specific price.
 As opposed to a market order, limit orders might not be filled if the market moves away from the specified price.

-An instruction to the dealer to buy or sell a currency pair when it trades beyond a specified price.
+An instruction to the broker to buy or sell a currency pair when it trades beyond a specified price.
 A buy order is at a rate that is higher than the current market rate; a sell order is at a rate that is lower than the current market rate.
 They serve to either protect a trader’s profits or limit your losses.

 A single European currency called the Euro, which officially replaced the national currencies of the member EU countries.